-(2) Any person required under this section merely to produce any property or document shall be deemed to have complied with the requisition if he causes such property or document to be produced instead of attending personally to produce the property or document.
+(2) Any person required under this section merely to produce any property or document is deemed to have complied with the requisition if he causes such property or document to be produced instead of attending personally to produce the property or document.

-(3) Nothing in this section shall be deemed to apply to any postal article, telegram or other document in the custody of the postal or telegraph authorities.
+(3) Nothing in this section is deemed to apply to any postal article, telegram or other document in the custody of the postal or telegraph authorities.